android/privacy-sandbox-samples/README.md

   * **[FledgeJava](Fledge/FledgeJava)** (Java) - Demonstrates how to initialize and call the FLEDGE API.

-  * **[FledgeServerSpec](Fledge/FledgeServerSpec)** (OpenApi 3.1) - Sample FLEDGE server specs that can be used generate mock servers for delivering Javascript files to FLEDFE and receiving impression reports.
+  * **[FledgeServerSpec](Fledge/FledgeServerSpec)** (OpenApi 3.1) - Sample FLEDGE server specs that can be used generate mock servers for delivering Javascript files to FLEDGE and receiving impression reports.

 * **[PrivacySandboxKotlin](PrivacySandboxKotlin)** (Kotlin) - Demonstrates how to create an SDK that will run in a separate process.
 This sample contains both an app, and an SDK to show the interaction between them.